MaxF-dev/sbw/src/pages/index.md

 sections:
   - type: hero_section
     section_id: hero
-    title: We Work With Small Business Owners
+    title: This is a Small Business Web Agency
     content: >
       We work with small business owners that are struggling to attract customers online